skanev/playground/scheme/sicp/notes/week-02.markdown

 I'm following Uncle Bob's approach to ordering procedures in Scheme.
 I am putting the most important function on top.
 It will refer undefined (yet) procedures.
 I find the first such procedure in the body and put it afterwards.
 If the second procedure has undefined names, I define them before continuing with the remaining undefined names from the first procedures.
 Essentially, this orders the procedures depth-first.

 The argument is that this way the code reads from top to bottom.
 I don't find it optimal, but I believe it works great in this case.

+### Recursive process vs. recursive procedure

+This is from chapter 1.2.1, and while I've known it all along, it took me a while to appreciate the subtlety.
+Consider a tail-recursive and a non-tail-recursive implementations of factorial.
+Both of them are recursive procedures.
+But the first generates an iterative process, while the latter - a recursive one.

+It's curious that recursive definitions do not always imply recursive processes.
+As far as I can tell, this totally depends on the tail recursion call.

+Which got me thinking about tail recursion.
+While it's extremely nice, there is the risk of modifying a tail-recursive function in a way that preserves correctness, but makes it non-tail-recursive.
+This can happen accidentally and can be a regression, because the function will run out of stack space for larger inputs.
+That's why I find it extremely nice that Scala has a `@tailrec` annotation that enforces tail recursion.